Published in

 What is Scandinavian decor called?

-Scandinavian or Nordic decor is a common interior theme for the Nordic regions, namely Denmark, Finland, Iceland, Norway and Sweden.
+Scandinavian or Nordic decor is a common interior theme for the Nordic regions, namely Denmark, Finland, Iceland, Norway, and Sweden.
 Some of the recurrent terms used for this philosophy are Hygge, Lagom, and Lykke.

 What are the characteristics of Scandinavian interior design?